uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_interactive.md

 !!! note

 <!-- markdownlint-disable-next-line -->
-    Versions in OOD and versions seen when loading modules in a terminal may not match.
-If you need a specific version available in OOD, submit a support ticket at \<support@listserv.uab.edu\>
+    Versions shown in the OOD form may not line up with versions available in modules.
+If you need a version not available in OOD, please feel free to [send in a ticket](../../index.md#contact-us).

 ### RStudio Server